-Also, note that you need to be at least 18 years old to get approved for a credit card on your own; this is the legal age at which you can enter into a contract.
+You need to be at least 18 years old to get approved for a credit card on your own.
+That is the legal age at which you can sign a contract.

 If you can’t get approved for a student credit card on your own, you can ask a parent or other trusted family member to cosign an application with you.
 Just keep in mind that not all credit card issuers allow cosigners.

 In fact, of the top nine major credit card issuers, only three allow cosigners: Bank of America, U.S. Bank, and Wells Fargo.

 If you decide to apply with a cosigner, make sure to ask someone who has a good track record with credit cards and a solid credit history.